Family says "Frenchman Christian Elombo detained in Oman in connection with Sheikha Latifa’s es

 On 25 February, Chris told our family that he will come and visit us in Luxembourg on the next Tuesday.
 We started calling him from Tuesday 27 February 2018 until 1st March 2018t and could not reach him.

 On 28 February 2018, Tiina Jauhiainen texted us, asking for us to call her back.
 We did not see Tiinas text.
 Tiina Jauhiainen is Chris’s best friend.
 She is one of the strongest and most trustworthy people we have ever met.
 On 2 March 2018, we called Tiina.
 She explained to us that she was on a boat with Sheikha Latifa and their friend Hervé, they had escaped Dubai and could not tell me where they were for my own safety.
 Tiina told us that Sheikha Latifa no longer wanted to live in fear, fear that she describes in detail in the video that no doubt many of you have now seen.
 Any woman can understand that, any human can understand that.
 Every human deserves to be free.
-Tiina told me that Sheikha Latifa had appointed and was being supported by Radha Stirling and David Haigh from Detained in Dubai in her bid for freedom.
+Tiina told me that Sheikha Latifa had appointed and was being supported by Detained in Dubai in her bid for freedom.

 We now know that Sheikha Latifa, together with American French National Hervé Jaubert and Tiina had been working together to let Sheikha Latifa escape Dubai since 2017.

 Tina, Hervé and Sheikha Latifa are all missing.
 They have not been in touch with us since 4th March 2018.
 We know that others who were in contact with Sheikha Latifa, Hervé and Tiina such as Detained in Dubai also lost contact with them around the same time.